Comment by oconnore

 Those are situations that people deal with, but suggesting they use Tor is not going to help them.
 (Apart from some very specific situations)

-• adamrezich a day ago
+• adamrezich 10 months ago

 How many of these people are justified (by evidence, not merely paranoia) in thinking that Tor would circumvent whatever communications interception may or may not have been put in place?